-One shortcoming of the AMIP-type simulations is that while they calculateneglect the effects of prescribed changes in the ocean and sea- ice on the atmosphere, they cannot calculate how these atmospheric changes may feed back on the ocean and sea ice-related feedback mechanisms apart from the patterns included in the prescribed SST and sea ice fields.
-These feedbacks are particularly important in the Arctic, where albedo and lapse rate feedbacks amplify the low-level temperature response relative to the global mean (Pithan and Mauritsen 2014; see also Fig. S14 in the Supplement).

-To investigate the effects of having ocean and sea-ice components that are free to respond to changes and variability in other parts of the climate systemof such feedbacks, we have conducted fully coupled experiments with NorESM1-Happi that target 1.5 K and 2.0 K warming experimentscompared to pre-industrial temperature levels (CPL-15 and CPL-20) with the fully coupled NorESM1-Happi.
-The forcings data in these experiments are based on -RCP2.6 and RCP4.5, but with important differences.
-The emissions of anthropogenic aerosols and aerosol precursers, land-use changes, and concentrations of GHGs apart from CO2 follow those in RCP2.6.
-Thus, we have chosen to mimic the evolution towards the two temperature targets by manipulating the prescribed time-evolution of in the CO2 concentration (Fig. 1).
+One shortcoming of the AMIP-type simulations is that while they calculate the effects of prescribed changes in the ocean and sea ice on the atmosphere, they cannot calculate how these atmospheric changes may feed back on the ocean and sea ice.
+To investigate the effects of having ocean and sea-ice components that are free to respond to changes and variability in other parts of the climate system, we have conducted fully coupled experiments with NorESM1-Happi that target 1.5 K and 2.0 K warming compared to pre-industrial temperature levels (CPL-15 and CPL-20).
+The forcing data in these experiments are based on RCP2.6 and RCP4.5.
+The emissions of anthropogenic aerosols and aerosol precursoers, land-use changes, and concentrations of GHGs apart from CO2 follow those in RCP2.6.
+Thus, we have chosen to mimic the evolution towards the two temperature targets by manipulating the prescribed time-evolution of the CO2 concentration (Fig. 1).

 It should be made clear that other temperature evolutions are possible by alternative combinations of forcing data, but an adequate discussion of this is far beyond the scope of the present paper.
 Furthermore, it is impossible in practice to constrain atmospheric concentrations directly.
 Atmospheric concentration levels result from the combination of emissions and removal processes, some of which are controllable in practice.

-We emphasize that because the CO2 in NorESM1-Happi is concentration-driven, and not emission-driven as in Sigmond et al. (2018), switching off the anthropogenic CO2 emissions to create stabilized scenarios with this model, is impossible.
+We emphasize that because the CO_2 in NorESM1-Happi is concentration-driven, and not emission-driven as in Sigmond et al. (2018), switching off the anthropogenic CO_2 emissions to create stabilized scenarios with this model, is impossible.